PatrickJS/cli-book/overview/overview.md

 * install them
 * use stdout, not console.log

-##Chapter Three - Arguments and Prompts
+## Chapter Three - Arguments and Prompts

-arguments and prompts

 using arguments and prompts

+give examples of other modules that do this well

+## Chapter Four - Publishing and Distribution

+publishing and installing modules. updating. readme.md, git links, and stats

 -----
 #Part II

-##Chapter Four - saving preferences/configuratons
+##Chapter Four - saving preferences/configurations

 create a file that lets to set, get, and delete config items

+# chapters 5 and 6 are shit.

 ##Chapter Five - introduction to commander